alicerunsonfedora/cubiomeskit/Sources/CubiomesKit/CubiomesKit.docc/CubiomesKit.md

 CubiomesKit also supports integration with MapKit to display interactive maps, with support for AppKit/UIKit and SwiftUI.

-> Important: At this time, only words generated in Minecraft Java Edition
+> Important: At this time, only worlds generated in Minecraft Java Edition
 > are supported.

 ## Topics